matheusfillipe/gircc/README.md

          # Do something with ev.message and ev.channel
 			pass
 		client.NAMES:
-         # Do something with ev.names and ev.channel
+         # Do something with ev.list and ev.channel
 			pass
 		client.NICK:
          # Do something with ev.nick